 Cats are very much territorial animals.
-They never have much affinity to any kind of change in their regular routine.
-Any kind of disturbance in their daily lives make them super anxious as well as terrified.
-But nowadays each and every pet owner loves to take their pets wherever they go and that is the toughest part of traveling with cats.
+They never have much affinity for any kind of change in their regular routine.
+Any kind of disturbance in their daily lives makes them super anxious as well as terrified.
+But nowadays each and every pet owner loves to take their pets wherever they go and that is the toughest part of travelling with a cat.

 Let’s check out the tips:

-Check that there is no sharp surface on the crates net.
+Check that there is no sharp surface on the crate’s net.
 The crate must have multiple exits too.
-Along with that, don’t forget to make your cat familiar to its new gear as it would need to stay inside it for a long time while moving.
+Along with that, don’t forget to make your cat familiar with its new gear as it would need to stay inside it for a long time while moving.
 Encourage it to stay inside the crate by treating it well for doing the same.

-- If you are interested in traveling by car, make your cat habituated to travel by the same.
+- If you are interested in travelling by car, make your cat habituated to travelling by same.
 Take your cat for short distant rides frequently to make it comfortable with the procedure and gradually increase the duration and distance of your destination.
 Careful about your cat’s behaviour during rides.
 If there is any sign of abnormality, immediately remove the cat from the car and let it stroll in the free space for some time.

-- During traveling with your cat, keep the crate on the backseat of your car.
-Buckle up the crate with the car’s seat belt or with a tie down harness in order to resist it from sliding in the moving car.
+- During travelling with your cat, keep the crate in the backseat of your car.
+Buckle up the crate with the car’s seat belt or with a tie-down harness in order to resist it from sliding in the moving car.
 Furthermore, for more secure transportation, close the windows of the backside of your car and enclose the backseat of the car with a pet barrier.

-- Arrange a meeting with a licensed vet and take your cat to him for proper health check up and get the required vaccination done.
-Also, ask him how to deal with the cat’s nausea or stress diarrhea while moving.
+- Arrange a meeting with a licensed vet and take your cat to him for a proper health check-up and get the required vaccination done.
+Also, ask him how to deal with the cat’s nausea or stress and diarrhea while moving.
 Ask him if there is any immunization or preventive measures needed for air travel.

-- Gather all the necessary health related documents such as medical records and vaccination certificates signed by an accredited vet.
-Also arrange the road permits or endorsements and pet transportation policy papers, air travel permits etc for an uninterrupted traveling.
+- Gather all the necessary health-related documents such as medical records and vaccination certificates signed by an accredited vet.
+Also arrange the road permits or endorsements and pet transportation policy papers, air travel permits etc for uninterrupted travelling.

 - Do not ship your cat as a cargo hold in the flight as the brachiocephalic species might face breathing problems due to high altitude air pressure.

-- Instead of tranquilizers, use pheromone based feline spray inside the crate to keep the cat calm and confined.
+- Instead of tranquillizers, use pheromone-based feline spray inside the crate to keep the cat calm and confined.
 You can also use Zylkene to make the cat feel comfortable while moving long.